ArduPilot/MethodicConfigurator/README.md

 ./install_linux.sh
 ```

-## Support

-Support options are described in the [support section](CONTRIBUTING.md#support)

-## Contributing
+## Support and Contributing

 Please feel free to submit [issues](https://github.com/ArduPilot/MethodicConfigurator/issues) or [pull requests](https://github.com/ArduPilot/MethodicConfigurator/pulls).
-More information is available on the [contributing](CONTRIBUTING.md) page.
+More information is available on the [contributing and support](CONTRIBUTING.md) page.

-## Development requirements

-The [Software development requirements](REQUIREMENTS.md) are defined and guide the development.

 ## Software architecture

-To meet the [Software requirements](REQUIREMENTS.md) a [software architecture](REQUIREMENTS.md#software-architecture) was designed and implemented.
+To meet the [Software requirements](ARCHITECTURE.md#software-requirements) a [software architecture](ARCHITECTURE.md#the-software-architecture) was designed and implemented.

 ## Code of conduct